-The Group had engaged external, independent and qualified valuers to determine the fair value of the Group's properties based on the properties' highest and best use.
-As at 31 December 2022, the fair value of the property has been determined by Appraisal Services Inc. (2021: Appraisal Services Inc. and Cheston International (Johor) Sdn Bhd respectively).
+The Group had engaged external, independent and qualified valuers to determine the fair value of the Group's property based on the properties' highest and best use.

+As at 31 December 2023 and 31 December 2022, the fair value of the property has been determined by Appraisal Services Inc.